bishopdotdev/bishopdotdev/README.md

 # Welcome to my Github!

-My name is **Chris Bishop** I'm a Cybersecurity Professional and software developer from Toronto 🇨🇦
+My name is **Chris Bishop** 👋🏻 I'm a cybersecurity professional and software developer from 🇨🇦 Canada.

 ## Github Stats